zero-os/0-templates/templates/namespace/README.md

 ### Actions
 - `install`: creates the namespace.
 - `info`: returns info about the namespace.
+- `url`: return the public url of the namespace
+- `private_url`: return the private url of the namespace

 ### Usage example via the 0-robot DSL